Skip to content

 For this tutorial, you will use the Medical Decathlon's "Hippocampus" dataset.
 This has been pre-registered in the Apheris environment and is available for you to experiment with.
 It has been split into 2 parts, and each part is registered to a different organisation.

-The IDs for these datasets are:
+The IDs for the datasets you'll use are:

 • medical-decathlon-task004-hippocampus-a_gateway-1_org-1